8ta4/say/README.md

 1. If you have already installed Visual Studio Code not using Homebrew, [add it to your system's PATH](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).

-1. Head over to the [Deepgram website](https://deepgram.com/) and copy a Deepgram API key.

 1. Paste your API key in `~/.config/say/key`.

 1. Hit `⌘ + Space` to open your launcher.